 —Brian Rafferty, Global Director, Business Analytics + Insights

-The emergence of new social clubs
+The emergence of new social clubs for brand building

 While some platforms like the recently-announced Cocoon have been designed to capitalize on this impulse, they’re hardly the first.
 Slack, which still maintains it’s an Enterprise tool, has seen adoption as a private chat tool, especially for networks based around shared interests (e.g. alumni networks, or professional interests).
 The rise of email newsletters, too, represents an impulse towards communication, but a retreat from public publishing platforms like Medium.
 The common thread here is a desire for deeper connection, and a sense of community.
 Implicitly, it’s also a rejection of brands: people are looking for somewhere they can be left alone.